Breast Cancer Misdiagnosis

 - Patient Contributory Negligence: The physician may allege that the patient was informed to follow up and call for the test results, or possibly argue that as the tumor was growing the patient failed to notice the growth and follow up when the changes were notable.
 These are sensitive defenses but depending on the circumstances can be effective if the evidence supports that the patient did not accept responsibility for her own health.

 - HMO: Health Management Organizations are more involved than ever in dictating the care, particularly diagnostics scans.
 Some managed care practices discourage doctors from making referrals or ordering additional diagnostic tests to rule out breast cancer.
 This defense may be offered to mitigate the responsibility of the physician but may also add a new defendant in the case.

 - Patient Specific Issues (Breast Density): The physician may claim that the patient’s breast density prevented a positive reading on the mammogram or clinical evaluation.
 Therefore always keep in mind that a negative mammogram is not conclusive, particularly where there are issues of breast density.
 This issue can be a double-edged sword where the physician stopped after ordering a mammogram.

 Some Additional Helpful Links

-If you or a loved one has suffered through a Breast Cancer Misdiagnosis or related Medical Malpractice, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered through a Breast Cancer Misdiagnosis or related Medical Malpractice, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help Plaintiffs answer critical questions regarding breast cancer misdiagnosis.